 James, his wife Kim, and their flock of ducks live off-the-grid on one of the handful of Maine island sites that are protected by Audubon conservation easements.
 Both are amateur yet avid birders and frequent Hog Island by kayak and lobster boat.
 James first became aware of environmentalism when he started first grade at the John James Audubon public school in Washington.
 As he grew older, he spent his free time hiking and guiding in wilderness areas throughout the Pacific Northwest.
 Before realizing that college might prove a useful endeavor, he spent a year bicycling around the US, an experience that made him an optimist.
 He brings experience as a long-term board member and officer for other non-profit organizations.
 Formerly an assistant professor of medicine at Harvard Medical School, he now practices emergency medicine in the MaineHealth system and serves as the health officer for the town of Friendship.

 Juanita Roushdy, President

-Juanita is a full-time resident of Bremen, ME and lives just up the road from Hog Island.
+Juanita is a full-time resident of Bremen, Maine, and lives just up the road from Hog Island.
 She was on the board of Audubon North Carolina and founded and was president of the Cape Fear Audubon Society in Wilmington, NC.
 During her professional career she was Senior Editor and later Director of Community Relations at the International Monetary Fund in Washington, D.C.
-She’s an active volunteer, birder, and conservationist, and a former Hog Island camper, now full-time volunteer.
+She’s an active volunteer in the community, avid birder, and conservationist, and a former Hog Island camper, now full-time volunteer.